stefcoetzee/colorie/_pages/about.md

 Prior to that, I completed a bachelor’s degree in electrical and electronic engineering, also at SU.

-This site is meant to facilitate sharing of information.
 If you, like me, enjoy discovering books by seeing what others have read, take a look at my [bookshelf](/bookshelf).
 If you’d like to read something I wrote, head over to the [writing page](/).